Elijah-Dangerfield/Notable/README.md

 # How to run

-I like to keep imporant files off the internet.
-Some of those files are needed to run this project.
-When running a  `drive-service-account-key.json` file is utilized to download the needed files from a private google drive.
+To just play with the app you can find apks and aabs attached to the latest [release](https://github.com/Elijah-Dangerfield/Notable/releases)

-If you would like to run this project I would love to give you access by sending you that json file :) (elijahdangerfield111@gmail.com)
+For building locally, I like to keep imporant files off the internet.
+Some of those files are needed to run this project, so by default running this project will fail.
+If you'd like to run this project feel free to contact me and I will send you those secret files :)

-However, you can find apks and aabs attached to releases if you just want to play with the app!
+Contact info : elijahdangerfield111@gmail.com

 # Architecture